 Academic Amnesty Courses:

-Candidates for academic forgiveness may receive financial assistance during the readmission semester if under Financial Aid Warning, Probation and/or Academic Plan.
-If the student does not meet the financial aid standards of SAP or the requirements of their Academic Plan at the end of the readmission semester, student’s financial aid will suspend as dictated by the Financial Aid Satisfactory Academic Progress Policy.
-Candidates must have a signed, written request on file with the Registrar and with the Office of Financial Aid & Scholarships in order for financial assistance to be released during the readmission semester.
+Candidates for academic forgiveness may receive financial assistance during the readmission semester if under Financial Aid Probation and/or Academic Plan.
+If the student does not meet the financial aid standards of SAP or the requirements of their Academic Plan at the end of the readmission semester, student’s financial aid will be suspended as dictated by the Financial Aid Satisfactory Academic Progress Policy.
+Candidates must notify the Office of Financial Aid & Scholarships once officially readmitted in order for financial aid eligibility to be determined at that time.